 by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

-She mentions having drunk purple wine in a goblet and remarks that popular singer and upcoming movie star Russ Columbo, made an appearance at the party as “Carole’s crooning cavalier”.
+She mentions having drunk purple wine in a goblet and remarks that popular singer and upcoming movie star, Russ Columbo, made an appearance at the party as “Carole’s crooning cavalier”.
 She is, as one can surmise, extremely drunk.
 It was one helluva a party.

-The Roman toga party was held at Carole’s Dutch colonial home in Hollywood, which had several rooms that were done in a classical Roman style designed and built by her good friend Billy (William) Haines.
+The Roman toga party was held at Carole’s Dutch colonial home in Hollywood.
+It had several rooms that were done in a classical Roman style designed and built by her good friend Billy (William) Haines.
 Two newspapers, including Louella’s, write about the event.
 Carole, it was reported, had asked Billy to build a long low quad-angular table for her Roman feast.
 She planned the food herself, having learned how to cook many Italian dishes to please her lover Russ Columbo.

 Carole Lombard’s living-room.

-Close friend, actor Roger Pryor, who had appeared in Lady By Choice with Carole Lombard and in Wake Up And Dream with Russ Columbo, partied along with his soon-to-be wife, lovely actress Ann Sothern.
+Close friend actor Roger Pryor, who had appeared in Lady By Choice with Carole Lombard and in Wake Up And Dream with Russ Columbo, partied along with his soon-to-be wife, lovely actress Ann Sothern.

 Surprisingly among the guests were long legged, ex-showgirl Gloria Foy, and her acting husband Alan Edwards.

 One of the beauties present, Arline Judge, was married to Hollywood director Wesley Ruggles (Bolero, No Man of Her Own, Shoot The Works). .